nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**

  - 1a.
-The format of the macro is invalid
+The format of the macro is invalid.
     - 1a1.
-McGymmy shows an error message
+McGymmy shows an error message.

 Use case ends.